ACSS London Chapter

 Debevoise & Plimpton

-Prior to joining Debevoise, Mr. Cornell practised at one of London’s leading barristers’ chambers and was Judicial Assistant to the Rt.
+Prior to joining Debevoise, Tom practised as a barrister and was Judicial Assistant to the Rt.
 Hon.
 Lord Dyson MR at the Court of Appeal for Easter and Trinity terms 2015.
-He also worked as a Visiting Professional at the International Criminal Court in The Hague.
+Tom also worked as a Visiting Professional at the International Criminal Court in The Hague.

 Advisory Corporate Trade Compliance Manager